Merwin-Rebello/100days/README.md

 Q69) using funcitons in c for even odd

-Q70) Learnt too create the header file in c
+Q70) Learnt too create the header file in C.

+Q71) Average of sem marks and give grades too